Guidance and Career Education Part 1

 Module 4: Transitions and Wellness

-This course is open to all elementary teachers or secondary teachers who have a basic qualification in general studies or technological studies.
-In addition teachers, must have taught at least 194 days and have Guidance and Career Education Part 1.
+Participants must have a basic qualification in general or technological studies, have taught at least 194 days, and have completed Guidance and Career Education Part 1.

 Module 1: The Role of the Guidance Counsellor